KellyRuizTest/TwentyGO-App/README.md

-# Encounter App
+# Twenty20 App

-This a simple social App to conect people who wants to be part of Charity with others, All you have to do is a post a new Encounter with description what do you want to do or support.
+This a simple social App to conect people who wants to be part of Events with others, All you have to do is a post a new Encounter with description what do you want to do or support.

-People read these post and joined thru likes.
+People read these post and they can likes or joined thru "joins".
-This is a Encounter.

-// Not finished yet (I will be updating this code, but the structure is almost done)
+Connect with friends, share what you’re up to, or see what's new from others all over the world.
+Explore our community where you can feel free to be yourself and share everything from your daily moments to life's highlights.

+SHARE
+Express Yourself and Connect With Friends

+• Add photos to your Feed and bring them to life with fun creative tools.
+• Message your friends.
+Start fun conversations about what you see on Feed.
+• Post photos and videos to your feed that you want to show on your profile.

+DISCOVER
+• Follow friends and watch their feed.
+• Watch breaking news, original Shows, made just for your phone.

+JOIN
+• After discover some interesting posts from your friends you can join them
+• Ask for more info, comment and join to your friends in its events.

 <h2> Project </h2>

-Project Part of 30 days of Kotlin.

-<h2> Lessons & Learninngs </h2

-It was my first touch with Kotlin,
-I really appreciate this new Modern programming Language strengths like Expressiveness (lambdas, coroutines, named parameters to Android Libraries in some cases I was tempted to use Java code in the project which is another strength ok Kotlin Interoperability.

-however there is a long way to Android Development in Kotlin

 <h2> TODO </h2>

-- Need to add post joined
-- Define method to qualify users that post Encounters
+- Define method to qualify users that post Encounters.
-- Polish app
+- Send notifications about the events coming.
+- Add filters to the pictures.